kiran-sumant/ObsidianKM/Journals/Research Project Showcase.md

 > - **Hypotheses** must be ==definitive statements==. (*avoid should, could, may etc*)
 > ***Aims must be well-linked to each other***

+Create figure for experimental Pipeline to put on the first page.

 ## Background
 1. Content